lyjimmy1/Dream_Scape/README.md

 Dream was a fun project that I enjoyed immensely.
 Driven by a real life event that took place, I was estatic that I was able to bring this idea to fruition.
 This project challenged my knowledge and limitations as a software developer.
 Through much stress and frustration, I learned a lot about myself, my abilities as a software developer, and my mental capacity as a life long learner.
 This project was indeed a journey in itself and I couldn't be more pleased with the results.

-However, there is much more work to do before I can consider this project finished.
-I plan to implement a "Record" feature where users can store their dreame entries into a Record.
-Users can also make multiple Records to store different types of dream entries.
-I also plan to implement a search feature so that Users can search for certain entries they have made and a tagging system to better categorize entries.